JackOfBlades232/JB-shell/README.md

-# Toy-Shell
+# JB-shell
-An imitation of a terminal shell for linux in C
+A simple shell for me to work and train posix & c with